 Tell your doctor before using the cream if you have ever had an allergic reaction to a sulfonamide antibiotic.

-Once opened, the pack has an expiry date of seven days to reduce the risk of infection.
+Once opened, the tube of cream has an expiry date of seven days to reduce the risk of infection.
+Larger pots of cream must be used within 24 hours.
 Do not use it after this time.

 About silver sulfadiazine

 |Type of medicine||An anti-infective skin cream|